youngkyunJang/Deep-Hash-Distillation/README.md

-# Deep Hash Distillation for Image Retrieval
+# Deep Hash Distillation for Image Retrieval (Cont'd)

 Official Pytorch implementation of "Deep Hash Distillation for Image Retrieval" Accepted to ECCV2022